 Luckily for anyone interested in brand monitoring, it’s never been easier to observe, analyze and optimize the conversation around your brand.
-And with these tips and tools, you’re off to a great start.
+And with these tips and tools, you’ll know exactly how to apply your findings to your social media marketing strategies and keep your brand reputation safe.

 Bonus: Download a free guide to learn how to use social media listening to boost sales and conversions today.
 No tricks or boring tips—just simple, easy-to-follow instructions that really work.